knonyks/onyks-iot-control-cabinet/README.md

 Teorically when we have:
 * 12 V, 2A (24 W) power supply we can power the lock which need 12 V and 1.2 A;
-* 24 V, 1 A (24 W) power supply we can power the lock which need 24 V and 1.2 A;
 * 9 V, 2 A (18 W) power supply we can power the lock which need 9 V and 1 A;
+* If the buzzer was replaced with higher voltage buzzer, then the device can operate with 24 V, 1 A (24 W) power supply;

+* Used buzzer voltage range : 6 V - 18 V.

 ### Schematic